Using Fortanix DSM with Sumo Logic (SIEM) Integration Guide for Linux Server

 You can choose one of the following methods to install the Collector:

-The easiest and the fastest way to install the connector is by using the command displayed below and replacing the values of accesskey and accessid.
+The easiest and fastest way to install the connector is by using the command displayed below and replacing the values of accesskey and accessid.

 ubuntu@sumologictest:~$ sudo ./SumoCollector.sh -q -Vsumo.accessid=suVzuyDcEwXy6u -Vsumo.accesskey=Kjpta1Obvs5SZMSYoyxYrAKNBTTtrgtPdSTLNXRyRZYS4zyzGcwZaBOauyQfmbih